enyijiang/enyijiang.github.io/_pages/cv.md

 Service
 ======
-Reviewer for ICML Workshop on Adversarial Machine Learning Frontiers 2022 and 2023, NeuIPS 2024, ICLR 2025.
+Reviewer for ICML Workshop on Adversarial Machine Learning Frontiers 2022 and 2023, NeuIPS 2024, ICLR 2025, AISTATS 2025.

 Miscellaneous